 - Central Coast – Barang Central Coast Aboriginal Community Organisations Network

 - New England North West – Northern Region Aboriginal Alliance.

-OCHRE also includes the NSW Aboriginal Economic Prosperity Framework (AEPF), which will promote the economic prosperity of Aboriginal people and communities in NSW.
+OCHRE promotes Economic prosperity for Aboriginal people and communities in NSW.
 AEPF policy does not prescribe specific programs or initiatives, it aims to integrate Aboriginal economic participation in to NSW Government Priorities.
 The focus of the priorities include:

 - Jobs and employment